tgjohnst/pihole-guide/README.md

 #### Bare minimum

+- Raspberry Pi ($10-35)
+- Power supply ($free-$7.50)
+- Ethernet cable ($free-$3)
+- MicroSD card ($8-15)
+- USB mouse + keyboard and HDMI monitor/TV - you probably have these

 **Raspberry Pi**

-- There are a few models of Raspberry Pi out there, most of which will work for this project.
+- There are a few models of Raspberry Pi out there, almost all of which will work for this project.
+The latest model is the Model 3 B+, which has ethernet, USB, wifi, etc. The Model 2 is similar.
+You can also pick up a Pi Zero, which is tiny and only costs $5, but will need extra adapters to get it hooked up to a network.
 - I used the newest model (Raspberry Pi 3 B+)

 **Power supply cable**